doaleix/apx-manual/docs/02-Advanced-Admin/02-Third-party-integration/01-NOC-TPI/00-definition.md

 ---
 # Definition

-This guide will help you understand **Thid party integrations** with NOC in APX GIS programme.
+This guide will help you understand **Third party integrations** with NOC in APX GIS programme.

 ------------